Azure/arc_jumpstart_drops/script_automation/arc_edge_volumes_cloudsync_ubuntu_k3s_single_blob/README.md

-# Azure Container Storage enabled by Azure Arc: Cloud Ingest Edge Volume on a Single Node Ubuntu K3s Cluster with an SFTP Front End
+# Azure Container Storage enabled by Azure Arc: Cloud Ingest Edge Volume on a Single Node Ubuntu K3s Cluster with an Blob Front End

-This example can be used to install Azure Container Storage enabled by Azure Arc to provide a ReadWriteMany Cloud Ingest Edge Volume on an Ubuntu system with K3s and an SFTP front end.
-This allows you all the functionality of the base product as well as being able to accept writes from SFTP clients.
+This example can be used to install Azure Container Storage enabled by Azure Arc to provide a ReadWriteMany Cloud Ingest Edge Volume on an Ubuntu system with K3s a Blob front end.
+This allows you all the functionality of the base product as well as being able to accept writes from Blob clients.
 Cloud Ingest edge volumes will transfer files saved to the volume to cloud and purge the local copy, according to your ingest policy.

 > ⚠️ **Disclaimer:** Azure Container Storage enabled by Azure Arc: Edge Volumes is currently in public preview.
 Access to the feature is limited and subject to specific terms and conditions.
 For further details and updates on availability, please refer to the [Azure Container Storage enabled by Azure Arc Documentation](https://learn.microsoft.com/azure/azure-arc/container-storage/).